dietrichm/dotfiles/README.md

 # 💻 dotfiles

 This repository contains configuration files, Vimscript and [Lua](https://neovim.io/doc/user/lua.html) code, and shell scripts for my programming environment on Linux.
-The centrepieces of this environment are [kitty](https://sw.kovidgoyal.net/kitty/) and [Tmux](https://github.com/tmux/tmux) running one [Neovim](https://neovim.io/) instance and any number of zsh shells per project.
+The centrepieces of this environment are [kitty](https://sw.kovidgoyal.net/kitty/) running one [Neovim](https://neovim.io/) instance and any number of zsh shells per project.

 If you are looking for my Neovim config, you can find it in [`nvim/.config/nvim`](nvim/.config/nvim).